ncrmro/rjango/README.md

 If you'd like you can split of django apps into there own folders in the ./client/modules like the django apps concept

+## Staging Data
+Factories should be used to generate the staging data during tests as well and in the development environment.

+A single django managment command should be available to get everything staged initial.

+This command should be composed of smaller commands defined in each django app's management folder.
+This way you can delete a single users object and regenerate or generate multiple for each users.

+`python3 manage.py stagedata`

 ## Prod

 See readme in `./lib/deployment`